Chained Soldier: Mato Defense Force

 A member of the Mato Defense Force's 7th Squad.
 Having grown up primarily surrounded by women, Shushu developed a keen interest in Yuuki, whom she frequently teases.
-She developed genuine feelings for him after he supported her during a difficult battle, and she now strives to be seen by him as a romantic partner.
+She developed genuine feelings for him after he supported her during a difficult battle, and now she strives to be seen by him as a romantic partner, though her attempts to seduce him fail each time.
 Her ability, "Paradigm Shift", allows her to alter her physical size.
 She can grow larger, gaining proportional strength and endurance, or shrink for stealth.
-This power can be applied across her entire body or specific body parts, and also affects her clothing and personal belongings.
+This power can be applied to her entire body or to specific body parts, and it also affects her clothing and personal belongings.